 With FI incumbents lagging at 40% cloud deployment despite bullish predictions from Deloitte, Singapore nonetheless has the tools to ascend as a digital banking leader, provided that along with SDN-enabled multicloud deployments of rich-data applications (APIs, chatbots, AI), it secures every transaction to the highest possible standard.

 Starting with trust

 At the heart of the transformation: Trust.
-It’s the common denominator, whether you are processing an invoice from the vendor, approving a trade or authorizing an upscaling of network capacity.
+It’s the common denominator, whether you are processing an invoice from the vendor, approving a trade or authorising an upscaling of network capacity.

-Singapore’s ability to move forward depends on digital verification that accommodates globally recognized standards for secure cross-border e-commerce, e-invoicing, digital identities, data protection, and e-procurement.
+Singapore’s ability to move forward depends on digital verification that accommodates globally recognised standards for secure cross-border e-commerce, e-invoicing, digital identities, data protection, and e-procurement.

 This is no small task.
 It requires infusing the software-defined multicloud networks we have been describing with security that protects banking processes without hampering the ability to respond to ever-changing business needs.